How Long It Takes to Buy a House: Purchase Timeline

 What Is a Verified Approval Letter?

-Step 2: Make an Offer on a House (a Day to a Few Days)
+Step 2: Make an Offer on a House (A Day to a Few Days)

 Once you find a house you want to call your own, it might take up to five days to make an offer and come to an agreement with the seller on price and contingencies in the purchase contract.
 A closing date will be in the purchase agreement.

-Usually when you make an offer, you will provide an earnest money deposit to the escrow company, typically 1% to 2% of the purchase price.
+Usually, when you make an offer, you will provide an earnest money deposit to the escrow company, typically 1% to 2% of the purchase price.

 Step 3: Secure the Mortgage (30 to 60 Days on Average)

-Now you can make a full mortgage application with as many lenders as you wish, and not just lenders that preapproved you.
+Now you can make a full mortgage application with as many lenders as you wish, not just lenders that preapproved you.

 You’ll need to choose a mortgage term as well.
 Thirty years is the most common.